bespanto/timesbook-backend/errorCodes.md

 #

 ### 4001
-The user cannot be registered.
 Username (e-mail) already exists.

 ### 4002
-The user cannot be registered.
 Admin account for organization already exists.

 ### 4003
-Username (e-mail) is not registered.
+Username (e-mail) is not registered or registartion key is invalid.

 ### 4004
 Invalid password for user.